daniel-araujo/acur/README.md

 The first thing you will want to do is to initialize the struct.
 You have 3 functions that allow you to initialize the struct:

-- `acur_init1`: Takes the size of each element, a pointer to the array and its size.
+- `acur_init`: Takes the size of each element, a pointer to the array and its size.
 - `acur_init2`: Takes the size of each element, a pointer to the first element and a pointer to where it ends.